the-refinery/baseline/README.md

 ### Modules

 **Modules** are discrete components of the page, such as navigation, alert dialogs, buttons, etc. This section of the CSS is where you will most likely spend most of your time.
-Any new features, design elements, components will be added to this section.
+Any new features or components will be added to this section.

 ### States

-**States**, State, as defined by SMACSS, augments and overrides all other styles.
-This section at the moment only contains styles that control the display state of an element such as whether or not is is hidden `.is-hidden` or is visible `.is-visible`.
+**States**, as defined by SMACSS, augment and override all other styles.
+At the moment, this group contains only styles that control the display state of an element, whether or not is is hidden `.is-hidden` or is visible `.is-visible`.
 These can be expanded to also contain states such as whether an elment is expanded or collapsed, or if the element is in an error state.

 ## Coding Styles